analyticsbyted/portfolio2/README.md

 # Portfolio Website - Ted Dickey II

-A modern, responsive single-page application (SPA) showcasing professional portfolio, certifications, publications, and projects across data science, AI/ML, business intelligence, and web development domains.
+A modern, responsive single-page application (SPA) showcasing professional portfolio, certifications, publications, and projects. **Recently pivoted from data science consulting to product development**—focusing on mobile app development (iOS/Android) and modern web experiences.

 > **New to this project?** Start with [`docs/context.md`](docs/context.md) for comprehensive project context and handover information.
 This README provides a quick overview—see the [Documentation](#documentation) section for detailed guides.